 Homework

-Homework will be assigned once every 2-3 weeks.
+Homework will be assigned once every 2 weeks.
 It will be graded, and require substantial work.
-The average student should expect to spend over 15 hours per homework.
-Homeworks will typically contain a mix of programming exercises and “theory” questions about data structures and their implementation.
+The average student should expect to spend about 15-20 hours per homework.
+Homework assignments will typically be split into two components: a written component and a coding component.
+Note: These components are submitted separately and have different late policies.

-Each student will receive a private code repository on the course’s GitHub Organization to use it for the development and submission of all assignments.
+Each student will be responsible for use Github Classroom to generate a git repository for their coding work and also for submission.
 You will be using the git source code management tool to maintain your homework code.

 Schedule